oacore/prompt_citation_classification/README.md

 # prompt_citation_classification

-This repository contains the code for the CIKM 2023 paper, "Prompting Strategies for Citation Classification".
+This repository contains the code for the CIKM 2023 paper, [Prompting Strategies for Citation Classification](https://dl.acm.org/doi/pdf/10.1145/3583780.3615018).

-The code for pet is adapted from - [How Many Data Points is a Prompt Worth?](https://github.com/TevenLeScao/pet)
+The code for PET is adapted from - [How Many Data Points is a Prompt Worth?](https://github.com/TevenLeScao/pet)

 For the fixed prompt LM tuning and dynamic context prompt LM tuning: